Dragutin Matić: Monuments and birth house

-On the occasion of the 80th anniversary of the breakthrough of the Salonica front, a monument to Dragutin Matić was erected in 1998 in front of the Gadžin Han municipal building.
+In 1998, on the occasion of the eightieth anniversary of the breakthrough at the Salonica front, a monument to Matić was erected in front of the Gadžin Han municipal building.
 It was consecrated by the then bishop of Niš and future patriarch Irinej.
-The same year his son Blagoje Mitić published the book title "Moj otac Oko Sokolovo" (My father the Hawkeye) in which he depicted the life and war year's of his father.
+The same year, Matić's son Blagoje published a book titled Moj otac: Oko Sokolovo (My father, the Hawkeye).

 A memorial plaque with the famous image has been on display on the Veterans' Club Building in Belgrade since February 2015, where it was unveiled by then Serbian President Tomislav Nikolić for Statehood Day with the presence of general Ljubiša Diković, Chief of the Serbian General Staff, and Bratislav Gašić, Minister of Defence.
 The artist of the plaque was Mirko Mrkić Ostroški.

-In 2010s, there were some plans to reconstruct his birth house and his grave in his village of Kaletinac since they are in terrible shape.
-The plan is to reconstruct the road that leads to Kaletinac and to reconstruct his house.
-The total amount of works is around 4 million RSD.
+In the 2010s, there were plans to reconstruct the house in which Matić was born, his headstone, as well as the road leading to his native village of Kaletinac for an estimated four million dinars.
+The reconstruction was finished in June 2022 and the house is now open to tourists.